tldr-pages/tldr/pages/common/gladtex.md

 # gladtex

 > A LaTeX formula preprocessor for HTML files.
-Converts LaTeX formulas to images.
+> It converts LaTeX formulas to images.
 > More information: <https://humenda.github.io/GladTeX/manpage.html/>.

 - Convert to html: